 Test good quality inkjet papers, and see the difference for yourself.
 Make sure you print on the correct (coated) side of the paper; usually face side up in the box – the coated side is normally a little sticky on your tongue!

-Never use cheap high street compatibles for your photographic printing; you may produce completely different graduations from one colour to another, as many compatible inksets are made up with a mixture of high-contrast signage inks for some colours, and perfectly acceptable photographic inks for the remainder.
+Never use cheap high street compatibles for your photographic printing; you may produce completely different graduations from one colour to another resulting in washed out colours and even banding.
+Many compatible inksets are made up with a mixture of high-contrast signage inks for some colours, and perfectly acceptable photographic inks for the remainder.

 If your market is very high-end, allowing you to charge high prices for your work, using OEM brand inks like Canon, HP or Epson would work – your profit margin should allow you to work in this way.
 Higher volume inkjet printing in more competitive markets; use quality third-party inks – choose your printer to work with the best bulk inks available – our customers often consult with us before buying a new printer, to ensure that they can run an economic quality bulk ink for colour, monochrome and graphics.